Jackson County Detention Center corrections officer charged for sexual conduct with inmate

-A Jackson County Detention Center corrections officer has been charged for having sexual contact with an inmate, Jackson County Prosecutor Jean Peters Baker announced today.
+A Jackson County Detention Center corrections officer has been charged for having sexual contact with an inmate, Jackson County Prosecutor Jean Peters Baker announced on Saturday.

 Jaroyne D. Wright, 25, faces the felony charge of sexual conduct with a prisoner.